pengutronix/genimage/README.rst

 To include a ``"foo.cfg"`` config file, use the following statement::

     include("foo.cfg")

-This allows to re-use, for example flash configuration files, accross different image configurations.
+This allows to re-use, for example flash configuration files, across different image configurations.